gilzamir18/AI4U/README.md

 ## Installation

-Firstly, it is need to install *clientside* component.
+First, you need to install *clientside* component.
 Open the Ubuntu command-line console and enter in directory *clientside/unityremote*.
 Run the following command:

 ```
 pip3 install -e .